jabl/ls_affinity/README.md

 ### Example

-Running 2 MPI processes with 4 threads per rank, by default with OpenMPI 1.4 one gets e.g.
+Running 2 MPI processes with 4 threads per rank on a computer with 8 hardware threads, by default with OpenMPI 1.4 one gets e.g.

 	$ OMP_NUM_THREADS=4 mpirun -n 2 ./mpi_ls_affinity_mpi_openmp
 	MPI rank 0 thread 0 running on 0x000000ff